Santorini: an island overrun by cruise ship tourists – DW – 09/11/2024

 Santorini: an island overrun by cruise ship touristsSeptember 11, 2024

-The tourists on the massive cruise ships disembark at Santorini's Old Harbor.
+Tourists on massive cruise ships disembark at Santorini's Old Harbor.
 There is something very dramatic about the contrast between the imposing cruise ships and the small harbor bay.

-Although it's almost 6 p.m., the temperature is still over 30 C (86 F).
+Although it's almost 6:00 p.m., the temperature is still over 30 degrees Celsius (86 degrees Fahrenheit).
 A little stand opposite the entrance to the Santorini cable car is selling water to tourists in need of refreshment.

-The quickest way to reach Fira, the picturesque capital of the island, is to take the cable car.
-The only problem is that the cable car has just six carriages, each of which can carry a maximum six people.
+The quickest way to Fira, the picturesque capital of the island, is to take the cable car.
+The only problem is that the cable car has just six carriages, each capable of carrying a maximum of six people.

-In addition, the cable car departs only once every 15–20 minutes.
+The cable car also only departs once every 15-20 minutes.
 The tourists wait patiently for almost an hour in the scorching heat.
 The line is hundreds of meters long.

 Mass tourism in the Mediterranean

-There are a number of places that are particularly affected such as Mallorca, parts of Croatia's Adriatic coast, and the city and Bay of Kotor in Montenegro.
+A number of places are particularly affected, such as the Spanish island Mallorca, parts of Croatia's Adriatic coast and Kotor in Montenegro.

-But of all the European holiday destinations, it is the Greek islands — and more specifically Santorini — that suffer most from mass tourism.
+But of all the European holiday destinations, Greek islands, specifically Santorini, suffer most from mass tourism.

 Day-trippers overwhelm Santorini

 A return trip on the cable car costs €12 ($13.25).
-Inside the carriage, everyone is calm and relaxed.
-Outside, the view is breathtaking.
+Everyone inside the carriage is calm and relaxed, and the view outside is breathtaking.

 A young couple takes photos.
-Others are preparing their cameras and checking their equipment.
+Others prepare their cameras and check their equipment.
 The trip lasts less than three minutes.

-As soon as the cable car arrives at the top of the hill, the calm dissipates.
+The calm dissipates as soon as the cable car arrives at the top of the hill.
 Tourists pour out of the cable car, intent on exploring Fira.
 In next to no time, the town's narrow, winding streets and alleys are thronged with people.

-It's chaos, and a far cry from the calm of the cable car.
-Everyone is in a hurry; the day-trippers from the cruise ships have only a limited amount of time on the island, but several items to tick off their Santorini bucket list.
+The chaos is a far cry from the calm of the cable car.
+Everyone is in a hurry; the daytrippers from the cruise ships have only a limited amount of time on the island but several items to tick off their Santorini bucket list.

 Flora Danasi's shop is directly opposite the cable car exit.
-The day-trippers from the cruise ships are an important source of revenue for her — especially this season.
+The daytrippers from the cruise ships are an essential source of revenue for her, especially this season.

 "The difference between this year and the last two years is enormous," Danasi tells DW.
 "On days where no cruise ships dock, the island feels empty, and I don't do any business."